fluentrobotics/ros-devcontainer/doc/nvidia.md

 # Using NVIDIA GPUs in Docker

-This document outlines how to enable the CUDA runtime inside Docker for workflows that require the CUDA runtime on computers with NVIDIA GPUs.
+This document outlines how to enable the CUDA runtime inside Docker on computers with NVIDIA GPUs.

 ## Install NVIDIA Drivers on the Host System

-Follow the instructions from [Ubuntu][ubuntu-nvidia-install] to install NVIDIA Driver version `nvidia-driver-535` (the current stable version as of Oct.
+If NVIDIA drivers have not been installed yet, follow the instructions from [Ubuntu][ubuntu-nvidia-install] to install NVIDIA Driver version `nvidia-driver-535` (the current stable version as of Oct.
 2023) on the host Ubuntu.

 Read through the section named "The recommended way (ubuntu-drivers tool)".
 The command that you end up running at the end should be: